Ezmad-Ze/Internship_assignment_one/README.md

 ## Instructions

 - Install [gulp](https://www.npmjs.com/package/gulp) from npm [read here for more about gulp](https://brandonclapp.github.io/what-is-gulp-js-and-why-use-it/)
-- After opening the code, run gulp on the terminal
+- After opening the code, run *npm install*
+- Then run *gulp* on the terminal
 - Then go to the localhost on the terminal. **It works!**

 ## Built with